wp-plugins/current-template-file/readme.txt

 Tags: current, template, file, admin, toolbar
 Requires at least: 3.2
 Tested up to: 4.1.1
-Stable tag: 1.2.1
+Stable tag: 1.3
-Version: 1.2.1
+Version: 1.3
 License: GPLv2 or later

-Displays the current template file in WordPress admin toolbar
+Displays the current template file (and template parts if any) in WordPress admin toolbar

 == Description ==

-Displays the current template file in WordPress admin toolbar
+Displays the current template file (and template parts if any) in WordPress admin toolbar

+= Translations included =
+* German
+* Greek

 == Installation ==